gcanti/fp-ts/docs/modules/Option.ts.md

 ## getMonoid

 Monoid returning the left-most non-`None` value.
-If both operands are `Some`s then the inner values are appended using the provided `Semigroup`
+If both operands are `Some`s then the inner values are concatenated using the provided `Semigroup`

 | x       | y       | concat(x, y)       |
 | ------- | ------- | ------------------ |